NOTE: Please read through the program guidelines carefully as they have changed.

 Stong E-Team projects consist of multidisciplinary advisors, and mentors with relevant industry experience and connections, strong partnerships (required if you are working outside the US), and experiential learning opportunities.
-Graduate and/or undergraduate students should serve as the entrepreneurial leaders as part of a team, regardless of the origin of the idea or invention.
+Graduate and/or undergraduate students should serve as the entrepreneurial leaders of of a team, regardless of the origin of the idea or invention.

-Minimum requirements for eligible teams:
+Minimum requirements for eligible teams

 There must be at least 2 active students on the team (enrolled in a credit-bearing undergraduate, graduate, and/or post-doc program) for the duration of the proposed grant period.